-- Other plan policy should help prevent biodiversity and landscape impacts of greenfield development, as well as the risks of flood to new development. - Evidence could be provided in the LDP or supporting documentation of how these five sites were selected as preferred strategic employment sites. - It may be beneficial to give details of the expected role of town centres, particularly in Bridgend, in helping to providing new employment development.
+- Other plan policy should help prevent biodiversity and landscape impacts of greenfield development, as well as the risks of flood to new development. - It may be beneficial to give details of the expected role of town centres, particularly in Bridgend, in helping to providing new employment development.
 For instance the locations and quantity of new jobs anticipated for these more accessible locations.
-Town centre locations for office development can be the most sustainable choice, as this type of development creates a lot of commuting trips and should be developed in accessible locations to help reduce car travel.

-- For large development sites, design briefs or masterplans could be developed to indicate what new development would be expected to provide.
+Town centre locations for office development can be the most sustainable choice, as this type of development creates a lot of commuting trips and should be developed in accessible locations to help reduce car travel. - For large development sites, design briefs or masterplans could be developed to indicate what new development would be expected to provide.
 This could include high quality design, energy provision schemes including renewable or district supplies, non-car access, and biodiversity enhancement.
-Where sites are part of a larger SRGA regeneration area the design briefs will need to be prepared to ensure development comes forward in a unified away across different allocations. - Policies on landscape and biodiversity protection need to be implemented to avoid adverse impacts on these assets. - The peripheral locations will mean these sites will be very visible from the countryside.
+Where sites are part of a larger SRGA regeneration area the design briefs will need to be prepared to ensure development comes forward in a unified away across different allocations.

+- Policies on landscape and biodiversity protection need to be implemented to avoid adverse impacts on these assets. - The peripheral locations will mean these sites will be very visible from the countryside.
 Industrial development can often be of a very low design of quality, therefore sites should be delivered to respect the urban edge through the design of buildings and careful landscaping - The potential for these sites to deliver a range of benefits should be set out in the Energy Opportunity Plan.
 Review of policy to set site specific requirements local lower carbon energy generation will help secure these benefits.